-- the whole EqIA form would need to be revised at Periodic Reviews, when there is a major change introduced to the programme, or at intervals of no more than three years (whichever comes first) - nevertheless, EqIAs must also be considered as part of the Programme Monitoring Annual Review (PMAR) process to ensure they are still relevant and the action plan is updated yearly
+In developing this EqIA we recognise the need for regular review in order that any unanticipated barriers to the whole EqIA form would need to be revised at Periodic Reviews, when there is a major change introduced to the programme, or at intervals of no more than three years (whichever comes first)

-In developing this EqIA we recognise the need for regular review in order that any unanticipated barriers to participation and/or success be identified and responded to as we move to deliver the amended programme from September 2025.
+participation and/or success be identified and responded to as we move to deliver the amended programme from September 2025.
 This will be built into our review processes through PMAR annually as identified within section 8 above.